QuantumQuaser/California_Housing_Multi_Model_Prediction/README.md

 # Conclusion

 ## Best and Worst Performing Models:
-Based on the data provided, the Optimized Gradient Boosting model is the best performer.
+The Optimized Gradient Boosting model is the best performer.
 The optimization process allowed it to effectively learn the nonlinear relationships and interactions within the data without overfitting, which is evident from the tight clustering of residuals and the lowest error metrics.

 The Decision Tree model is the worst performer due to its high error metrics and the clear pattern in the residuals, indicating a lack of model complexity to capture the relationships in the data fully.

 The Random Forest model sits in between, with performance significantly better than the Decision Tree but not quite as good as the optimized Gradient Boosting.
-Its ability to reduce overfitting by averaging multiple trees makes it a strong model, though it may still be improved with further hyperparameter tuning.
+Its ability to reduce overfitting by averaging multiple trees makes it a strong model.